siddhartha-s/ipd/lectures/lec17/README.md

 00000101 11011111
 5        223
 ```

+That is only 16 bytes, which is a big savings.
+Of course we still have
+to encode the tree itself which, in this example, will not end up
+saving much overall.
+When the text gets longer, however, the savings
+will start to pile up.
+For example, repeating the text 10 times will
+be only 160 bits for the message, with the same size for the table, but
+ASCII will require more than 800 bits.

+One point to observe here: with block codes like ASCII, we didn't need
+to worry about separators between the encoded symbols.
+Each symbol
+uses 8 bits and so we know when we're trying to decode a specific
+symbol how many bits to consume.
+With the Huffman codes, however,
+different symbols use different numbers of bits.
+To avoid problems, we
+have a different property, something called prefix codes.

+If you look at the codes we had for each of the four letters, you see
+that no code is a prefix of any other code.
+And when we read coded
+symbols from the tree, we will always have that property, just by the
+nature of the tree's constructino.
+That means that when we decode, we
+can start reading bits from the input and not worry about when one
+code ends and another begins.

 Note we kept adding leaves directly to the top of the tree in this
 process, but that doesn't always have to happen.
 For example, if the